maciekgajewski/CloserLookAtUB/presentation.md

 * Machine-dependent behavior that would be too costly to define
-* Something, that compiler can assume you would never do
+* Something, that compiler can assume you would never do --
+* Magical way in which compiler reads your comments

 ---